 Kitchener-Waterloo software company OpenText has reached an agreement to acquire Texas-based Zix in a deal worth $860 million USD, including debt.

 Zix, which is based in Dallas and was founded in 1998, offers software-based email encryption, threat protection, and compliance cloud solutions for small to medium-sized businesses (SMBs).
-The deal, which remains subject to regulatory approvals and closing conditions, is expected to close within the next three months.
+The deal, which remains subject to regulatory approvals and closing conditions, is expected to close within the next three months (update: the deal has now closed).

 Through the acquisition, OpenText aims to establish a “powerhouse SMB platform for data protection, threat management, email security and compliance solutions” by coupling and integrating Zix’s offerings with the products of previous acquisition Carbonite and Webroot.